Neural-Systems-at-UIO/nutil/README.md

 Nutil is written in C++ using standard Qt libraries, and is optimised for parallel operations on multiple CPUs.
 Nutil does not require any installation, and does not currently utilise any GPU extensions.
 The external libraries that are used in Nutil are:
 - Libtiff for fast and efficient TIFF file handling (http://www.libtiff.org/)
 - LibXLNT for Excel file I/O (https://github.com/tfussell/xlnt/)

+The Nutil software is available for download from https://www.nitrc.org/projects/nutil/
 # Prerequisites
 In order to compile from scratch, the following software components are also required:
 - The “lelib” library: https://github.com/leuat/lelib/).